tho20/Neural-Net-From-Scratch/README.md

 # Neural-Net-From-Scratch

-Building a Neural Network from scratch using only Numpy, then build the same model with Pytorch.
-The goal is to predict the next word in a sentence given the previous three.
+### Objective: Build a Neural Network that predicts the next word in a sentence given the previous 3

+- Applying weight sharing
+- Multi-layer perceptrons

+--> Solve it twice:

+- from scratch using numpy (Implementing forward propagation and backpropagation manually)
+- using PyTorch